jamesmcaleer/EmotivPythonLibraryRework/README.md

 ## WebSocket Response Handling
 **emit** result instead of **handle** result (and so on for error, warning, stream_data)

-The 'handle' methods would be called when the WebSocket sends back a response.
+In the past, the 'handle' methods would be called when the WebSocket sends back a response.
 And depending on the API call, a different thing would happen.
 ex:
 ```python
 def handle_result(self, recv_dic):